Columbus Wrongful Death Lawyer

 Contact an Experienced Wrongful Death Lawyer in Columbus

-If you have lost a loved one due to another person’s negligence, it is essential to speak with a Columbus wrongful death lawyer to review your legal options.
-The Slater & Zurz legal team wants to make sure you and your family receive your rightful compensation for the loss of your loved one and will do everything within our power to do so.
+If you have lost a loved one due to another person’s negligence, it is essential to speak with our Columbus personal injury lawyer to review your legal options.
+The Slater & Zurz injury law firm wants to make sure you and your family receive your rightful compensation for the loss of your loved one and will do everything within our power to do so.
 We welcome you to contact our office today to schedule your free consultation.
 You can reach us anytime – day or night, by calling (614)756-2714 or filling out our online form.